 In addition, it allows users to drag and drop confidential files onto removable drives.
 This is great for flexibility in storage, backing up data and overall home office security.

 AxCrypt has a management feature which allows users to store passwords and codes online.

-This paid tool offers a 128-bit or 256-bit AES encryption and provides great file sharing, storing and viewing documents with Google Drive and Dropbox integration, which is great increasing productivity and ensuring businesses tasks are met.
+This paid tool offers a 128-bit or 256-bit AES encryption and provides great file sharing, storing and viewing documents with Google Drive and Dropbox integration.

 For more encryption tools see here.

 Spyware is a type of malware that can be installed on a computer to collect information about the user secretly.

 Anti-spyware software can monitor incoming data from websites, email and downloads.
 In theory it should be able to detect and remove spyware.